Azure/azure-sdk-for-js/sdk/test-utils/recorder/README.md

 We're about to go through how to set up your project to use the `@azure-tools/test-recorder` package.

-**_Note: If you're new to this repository, follow the [ContributingGuide.md](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md) to learn how to setup/build the repo and to create/test an SDK in the [Azure/azure-sdk-for-js](https://github.com/Azure/azure-sdk-for-js) repository._**
+**_Note: If you're new to the `azure-sdk-for-js` repository, follow the [ContributingGuide.md](https://github.com/Azure/azure-sdk-for-js/blob/main/CONTRIBUTING.md) to learn how to setup/build the repo and to create/test an SDK in the [Azure/azure-sdk-for-js](https://github.com/Azure/azure-sdk-for-js) repository._**

+If you're testing (Azure SDK) clients outside of the `azure-sdk-for-js` repository,

 ### Installing the package